kcsommers/sonrisa/README.md

 ## Getting started

-This is a monorepo that contains the server and client code, as well as a core package which containing types and interfaces common to all.
+This is a monorepo that contains the server and client code, as well as a core package containing types and interfaces common to all.
 The repo is managed by Lerna and yarn workspaces.
-To get started, simply run `yarn install`.
+To get started,run `yarn install` from the project root.
 Dependencies for each package will be installed, with all common dependencies living in the root level `node_modules` folder.

 Before a dev environment can be spun up, `@sonrisa/server` needs to be built.
 This is because it uses typescript to transpile files into the dist folder, where nodemon will be watching for changes to `dist/server.js`.
 Run `yarn build` from the repo root to build all packages (There are also scripts to build each package individually).
 Then to spin up a dev environment, run `yarn start` from the repo root.

+## Deployment

+### Client

+Currently the client app is hosted on Vercel.
+To deploy, just merge changes to the `main` branch.
+This will automatically trigger a deploy of the production branch (`main`) by Vercel.
+Vercel will run `package.json` scripts from the project root, starting with `yarn install`, followed by `build:client`.

+NOTE: Pushing changes to any other branch creates a preview deploy with its own unique url.

+### Sever

+The server is hosted by Heroku.
+To deploy changes, run `git push heroku main`.
+This will trigger a build by Heroku, which will run the `heroku-postbuild` script in the root `package.json`.

 ## Gmail Api